 One of the questions I hear most frequently is why I chose to live in Mazatlán, rather than the better-known Puerto Vallarta.
-In fact, even here at Live and Invest Overseas, Puerto Vallarta gets more coverage and higher ratings.
+In fact, even here at Live and Invest Overseas, Puerto Vallarta gets more coverage and usually earns higher ratings.

 So why choose Mazatlán?
 Let’s compare the two.